 I purchased the Reynolds T-Bone in June of 2004.
 It is fast and comfortable and I like its feel and looks.
 Over the years I have made many modifications.
-It currently has disk breaks and Rotor Q-Rings.
+It's final configuration had disk breaks and Rotor Q-Rings.
 As of 2016 it was retired as I have been riding my trikes exclusively.

 The disk brakes allow me to have three sets of wheels that I can exchange depending on my mood.
 The sets include 700cm (Gold), 26 inch (Orange) and 24 inch (White) wheels.
 The 700cm wheels are the lightest and fastest.
 The 24" wheels with 1.5 "Kojak tires provide the softest ride and are best for climbing.
 The 26" wheels are a compromise between speed and climbing and I love the color.

 The T-Bone with 700cm wheels weighs 26.6 pounds without the yellow bag.
 The bag with 2 tubes, multi-tool, 2 tire levers, pump and pouch with miscellaneous supplies weighs 3.13 pounds.
 Adding a filled water bottle at 1.5 pounds produces a total bike riding weight of 31.23 pounds.